 There was so much wind.
 The rain wasn’t hard like a Midwest thunderstorm.
 It felt soft, at least early on.
 We didn’t venture out after dark.
 It was nerve wracking.
 We were expecting it to be bad enough to lose power, maybe for days.The night was so long, but I finally collapsed into bed.
 I decided that staying awake and worrying wouldn’t change the outcome and I might as well get some sleep.

 Luckily, Charley was kind to the Caymans.
 It changed course and we only experienced the outer edge of the storm.
 It was later in the season when Hurricane Ivan swept through and caused considerable damage to the Caymans.

 Nowadays, I wouldn’t consider traveling without insurance.
-I’d also never dive without dive insurance (I recommend World Nomads, if you use this link, it helps support my site – please see my disclaimer above and thank you).
+I’d also never dive without dive insurance (I recommend World Nomads and if you use this link, it helps support my site – please see my disclaimer above and thank you).
 Thankfully, during my dive certification class, they drove home the point that you needed dive insurance or you could end up paying thousands of dollars for a trip to the hyperbaric chamber.

 How we Survived the Hurricane

 We got lucky.

 We woke the morning after to a calm day.
 My traveling partners and I toasted surviving the hurricane unscathed with a bit of kahlua in our coffee, thankful our hurricane experience was mild.